 The Mysa Motel, Gold Coast

 The Mysa Motel is a breezy 10-minute drive from Gold Coast Airport, and only a short stroll from the nearest cafes and shops at Palm Beach.
-Husband-and-wife team Jason and Eliza Raine bought the former Palm Trees Motel two years ago and have since transformed it into a place with pink neon signage, restored vintage furniture and exposed breezeblock walls.
+Husband-and-wife team Jason and Eliza Raine bought the former Palm Trees Motel a few years ago and have since transformed it into a place with pink neon signage, restored vintage furniture and exposed breezeblock walls.
 Channelling the pastel hues of California, the seven light-filled rooms are painted in lavender, peach, mint and carnation, each one decorated with images of the surrounding area by photographer Trent Mitchell.
 Some rooms have private courtyards, and all have a smart TV.
 Plus, all guests have access to the kidney-shaped swimming pool that’s been converted into a magnesium mineral pool.

 The Sunseeker, Byron Bay